-- About T-Server for Siemens HiPath 4000 CSTA III, page 11 - Intended Audience, page 12 - Making Comments on This Document, page 12 - Contacting Genesys Technical Support, page 13
+- About T-Server for Ericsson MD110, page 11

+- Making Comments on This Document, page 12

+- Contacting Genesys Technical Support, page 13

-For information about related resources and about the conventions that are used in this document, see the supplementary material starting on page 291.
+For information about related resources and about the conventions that are used in this document, see the supplementary material starting on page 309.

-About T-Server for Siemens HiPath 4000 CSTA III
+About T-Server for Ericsson MD110

 T-Server is the Genesys software component that provides an interface between your telephony hardware and the rest of the Genesys software components in your enterprise.
 It translates and keeps track of events and requests that come from, and are sent to, the CTI (computer-telephony integration) link in the telephony device.
 T-Server is a TCP/IP-based server that can also act as a messaging interface between T-Server clients.
 It is the critical point in allowing your Genesys solution to facilitate and track the contacts that flow through your enterprise.
+This guide is intended primarily for system administrators, both those who are new to T-Server and those who are familiar with it.